guidouil/PicoCalcStuffs/README.md

 The player can only play file up to 192k

-Launch it using `run "nodp` command.
+Launch it using `run 'nodp` command.

 ## RGB